 An overlooked market

 For far too long, many major brands have ignored the plus size market.
 Frustrated women have found it hard to find anything to exercise in, let alone something that makes them feel great.
-Often, runners who are any bigger than a size small have to resort to unflattering leggings and an ancient oversized t-shirt.
 Lack of appropriate gear can be a major factor for would-be runners who don’t feel confident enough to get out there.

 But now, in an important step, Nike has embraced the plus sized market with a new and stylish range of sportswear.
 Following on from their immensely popular sports bra campaign last July, featuring plus sized model Paloma Elsesser, the global sports brand has launched their Black and White Collection, a range of fashion-forward shorts, tops, bras, and funky print leggings that are especially designed to fit and flatter the curves of bigger women.

 Helen Boucher, Nike’s vice president of women's training apparel explains: 'We know that body weights are distributed differently for everybody and as we look at plus size, there is more variance.
 A woman is often a different size at the top than on the bottom.
 When we design for plus size, we aren’t just proportionately making our products larger.
 That doesn’t work because as we know, everyone’s weight distribution is different.
 Ultimately, beauty comes in all shapes and sizes and being strong is beautiful.
 Strong is the keyword for us; size doesn’t matter.'

 On their website, Nike states 'Athletes have a desire to get the best fit and function in their apparel.
 They also want to feel good.
 This is why Nike is delivering the most robust range of sizes for women in more colors and styles than ever before.
 Designed to be the perfect fit for sizes 1X to 3X, Nike Women’s plus size clothing provides the style and performance.'